greguz/mutent/README.md

 After a creation, or some mutations, or a deletion, you may wish to write the current entity status somewhere: this is the purpose of the `commit` function.

 The `create` and the `update` function accept a second argument: a `commit` function.
-This function define the method used to store the entity data when whe want to persist the current status.
+This function define the method used to store the entity data when we want to persist the current status.
 Most obvious example, is a database write.

 The `commit` function must return a `Promise`, and accept three arguments: